8 Must-Have Elements For A Supportive Minimalist Space

 I prefer this to be confined to an official office.
 Each work spot requires natural light because cavernous spaces make me feel unmotivated and give me nap vibes.

-In that case, your stations for productivity will look very different from mine.
+In that case, your productivity stations will look very different from mine.

 Ensuring that the items in any given room are purposeful to your intent for the space will allow you to excel in whatever you do.